Healthcare Cost and Utilization Project (HCUP)

 The State Emergency Department Databases (SEDD) are a set of databases that capture discharge information on all emergency department visits that do not result in an admission.
 The SEDD combined with SID discharges that originate in the emergency department are well suited for research and policy questions that require complete enumeration of hospital-based emergency departments within market areas or States.

-HCUP databases can be purchased through the HCUP Central Distributor.
+HCUP databases can be purchased through the Online HCUP Central Distributor.

 HCUP Statistical Briefs present simple, descriptive statistics on a variety of topics including specific medical conditions as well as hospital characteristics, utilization, quality, and cost.

 Research Spotlights features recent examples of peer-reviewed publications utilizing HCUP data.

 Search for peer-reviewed articles and other reports based on HCUP data or products.